spotify/threaddump-analyzer/README.md

 * In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.

-* Move unit test data from test.html into iframes of test.html and put each unit test data block in its own file, referenced from test.html.

 * Change toString test methods into toHtml test methods and remove the corresponding toString methods from the source code.